Share Buttons

 Method

-Wash and peel the cassava, cut each down the middle lengthwise so that you can remove the stalky thread running through it, cut them into big chunks.
-Grate the cassava finely.
+Wash and peel the cassava, then cut each piece lengthwise through the centre so you can remove the fibrous thread running through it.
+Cut into large chunks and grate the cassava finely.

 Deep fry the balls on a moderate heat, turning them intermittently to evenly cook them.
 Fry until golden brown.
 Strain off excess oil.

-Agbeli Kaklo is served hot with dried coconut.
-Enjoy as a snack with hot tea/coffee.
+Serve Agbeli Kaklo hot with freshly grated or dried coconut on the side.
+Enjoy it as a delicious snack with a cup of hot tea or coffee.

 Variations